oracle/graal/vscode/graalvm/README.md

 ## Python Debugging

 To debug a Python application running on GraalVM, creating a launch configuration for the application is necessary.
-To do so, open the application project folder in VS Code (File > Open Folder), switch to the Debug view by clicking on the "bug" icon in the left side panel, and then select Configure (the "gear" icon) on the Debug view top bar.
+To do so, open the application project folder in VS Code (File > Open Folder), switch to the Debug view by clicking on the "bug" icon in the left side panel.
+The newly opened window will suggest to create a _launch.json_ file.
 If debugging is not yet configured (no `launch.json` has been created), select `GraalVM` from the list of available debug environmnets.
 Once the `launch.json` file is opened in the editor, one of the following techniques can be used to add a new configuration:
 * Use IntelliSense if your cursor is located inside the configurations array.